 A full list is available to view on the Dublin Airport website.

-4. Bring the correctly sized and number of cabin bags/items
+4. Bring the correctly sized number of cabin bags/items

-You will need to check your airline to find out the exact size permitted for cabin bags.
-Some airlines allow for 1 small handbag on board while some will allow a 10kg hand luggage case and a handbag or laptop bag.
-Bringing items that are not included in your airline ticket will result in extra charge being applied at the airport and will cause you delay on boarding the aircraft.
+You must check your airline for the exact size permitted for cabin bags.
+Some airlines allow for 1 small handbag on board, while some will allow a 10kg hand luggage case and a handbag or laptop bag.
+Bringing items not included in your airline ticket will result in an extra charge being applied at the airport and will cause you to delay on boarding the aircraft.

 The DAA recommend you arrive a minimum of 90 minutes before your flight departure time but giving yourself extra time will allow for any stops needed in the airport or unavoidable delays that may occur.
-During exceptionally busy times the airport may advise of leaving yourself extra time in the airport due longer wait times.
+During exceptionally busy times, the airport may advise leaving extra time in the airport due to longer wait times.

 Buy travel insurance before you go abroad on holiday to get the benefit of our cancellations and curtailment feature.